Frühlingsarbeit im Garten

 The soil after winter: tired, compacted, out of balance

-After months of cold, wet conditions and limited soil life, garden soil is often in a state that can be described in one word: exhausted .
+After months of cold, wetness, and restricted soil life, garden soil is often in a state that can be described with one word: exhausted.

-Dense structure due to rain, snow and lack of ventilation
+Compacted structure due to rain, snow, and lack of aeration

 Waterlogging in deeper layers